 With the frequently changing rules and recommendations around travel right now, it’s hard to make plans.
 Is it safe to book if the place you want to go isn’t welcoming US citizens right now?
 What if you’d have to quarantine and miss out on half your trip?
 While there are a lot of unknowns about the future, there are some things we do know about how to safely make plans right now.

-Remember: You can already book flights for summer 2021.
+Remember: You can already book flights for spring 2023.

 Don’t make tomorrow’s plans on today’s circumstances.

 A lot can change in the next 6-12 months.
 Let’s say you’d like to visit Japan.
 Who wouldn’t?
 If you book a flight today for travel today, you’re gonna have a bad time.
 If you book a flight today for travel in winter or spring 2023, there’s a far greater likelihood Americans will be welcomed.

 While it’s uncertain precisely when most international travel will be allowed to resume—it’s largely a question of when and how well we contain the virus spread—that’s why it’s advisable to book flights further out and remember that for many flights, you can change dates without penalty.

 Book in pencil, not in pen.